adoxography/streamlined-genre/README.md

 Action flags may be combined; e.g. `-texc`.

-For a full description of command line arguments, run `./cli --help`.
+For a full description of command line arguments, run `streamlined-genre --help`.

 ## License